-They serve these functions efficiently because of their appearance and resistance to drought, heat, and compaction.
+They serve these functions efficiently because of their appearance and resistance to drought tolerant, cold hardy, and compaction.
 Aside from the mentioned landscape functions, it makes a good addition for different garden themes like butterfly, winter, and children’s gardens.

 This cultivar is characterized by having red flowers that elongate from 1 to 2 inches.

 This cultivar’s distinguishing characteristics are having evergreen foliage that changes from green to red-violet during fall and 2-inch red-orange flowers.

 What makes this cultivar is differentiated by its yellow flowers.

 The Dragon Lady cultivar produces attention-grabbing light pink and red flowers.

 This cultivar is preferred by gardeners that like flowers with terracotta outer color and a yellow-orange center.

 This cultivar stands out with its dark red flowers.

 No, this vine is not invasive despite being a fast-grower.